 Financial hardship is extremely stressful, regardless of its causes.
 And no matter how hard you try to change course, you may feel you are trapped on a one-way street.
 Some people hesitate to claim bankruptcy to avoid its stigma.
 But when you're overwhelmed with debt, you have far more to gain than lose by filing for bankruptcy.
 And there is no reason for friends, family, or colleagues to ever know about it.
 As for financial stigma, claiming bankruptcy can impact your credit score, but you'd be surprised how fast you can bring it back up again.

-Congress created the bankruptcy option to help hard-working citizens deal with life's inevitable complications.
+Congress created the bankruptcy option to help hard-working citizens such as yourself deal with life's inevitable complications.
 A successful bankruptcy claim will eliminate or consolidate your debt, allowing you to get a fresh financial start.
-So don't hesitate to exercise your legal rights.
+Don't hesitate to exercise your legal rights.
 There is hope, and you don't have to go it alone.
 An experienced bankruptcy attorney can put you back in control of your finances and get you started on your recovery.

-There are two types of bankruptcy you can choose from—Chapter 7 and Chapter 13.
+There are two types of bankruptcies you can choose from—Chapter 7 and Chapter 13.
 The option that is right for you will depend on your financial status.
 A Chapter 7 bankruptcy yields a full forgiveness of debts when the debtor has few or no assets and/or a very low income.
 A Chapter 13 bankruptcy allows higher-income debtors to hold on to their property and assets while they slowly pay off creditors.